Residential fire sprinklers

 What you should know

 Inquire about the installation of residential fire sprinklers when building a new home or renovating an older home.
+Consult a qualified installation professional before installing a home sprinkler system.

 Fire sprinklers will likely cause less water damage compared to a fire hose.
 This is a result of fire sprinklers activating individually.
 Only the sprinkler closest to the fire will activate, spraying water on the fire and not the rest of the home.